-The Garfield Center for the Arts at the Prince Theatre has five staff positions – one full-time and four part-time.
+The Garfield Center for the Arts at the Prince Theatre has five staff positions – two full-time and three part-time.
 This team is responsible for providing the organizational infrastructure required to run the theatre and to support all program initiatives.
 It also supports the Board of Trustees and manages the cadre of actors and program volunteers whose contributions make the center what it is today.

 Butch Clark Technical Director